 "The current trend for a chic, sophisticated nude nail color is to either go a shade lighter or a shade darker than your actual skin tone, which gives a subtle yet intentional vibe to your manicure," Bachik explains to me.
-That said, and as we've previously mentioned, one of the things we love most about the beauty industry right now is that there are no rules, and you should never feel limited when it comes to your beauty aesthetic—whether it be nail finish, color, shade pairings—your options extend to infinity and beyond.
+That said, and as I've previously mentioned, one of the things I love most about the beauty industry right now is that there are no rules, and you should never feel limited when it comes to your beauty aesthetic—be it nail finish, color, or shade pairings—your options extend to infinity and beyond.

-Bachik agrees: "The thing I don't want to happen is for someone to look at a particular color as only for a particular skin tone or shade," he tells us.
+Bachik agrees.
+"The thing I don't want to happen is for someone to look at a particular color as only for a particular skin tone or shade," he tells me.
 "Color is about style, fashion preference, and fun!
 If you love a color, rock it—whether it's a traditional or trendy shade for your skin tone or not."
-We couldn't agree more, so we compiled a hearty list of 27 (yes, 27) of the best nude nail colors.
-And, yes, we asked four of the top celebrity nail artists in the industry which ones they especially love for certain skin tones, but we invite you to use the below as a very loose guide and more of a large smattering of shade inspiration instead.
+I couldn't agree more, so I compiled a hearty list of 25 (yes, 25) of the best nude nail colors.
+And, yes, I asked four of the top celebrity nail artists in the industry which ones they especially love for certain skin tones, but I invite you to use the below as a very loose guide and more of a large smattering of shade inspiration instead.
 Curious to see which nude nail colors celebrity manicurists hoard to suit clients of all skin tones?
 Keep scrolling.

 The Best Shades for Dark Skin Tones

-"I love this sheer beige nude nail color for darker skin tones," shares celebrity nail artist Betina Goldstein whose A-list clients include Zoë Kravitz, Salma Hayek, Issa Rae, Rosamund Pike, and Issa Rae.
-"Other sheer nudes have pink or white undertones that don’t match well for darker skin tones.
-This color balances the nail bed color to the skin color while still maintaining a sheer clean look."
+"I love this sheer beige nude nail color for darker skin tones," shares celebrity nail artist Betina Goldstein, whose A-list clients include Zoë Kravitz, Salma Hayek, Issa Rae, and Rosamund Pike.
+"Other sheer nudes have pink or white undertones that don't match well for darker skin tones.
+This color balances the nail-bed color to the skin color while maintaining a sheer, clean look."

 She loves this precise shade from Zoya, which is described by the brand as a "warm milky light brown nude creme with soft orangey undertones."

-Another great option for those with dark to deep skin tones who have a warmer undertone, this rich and flattering shade from OPI is one of Bachik's all-time go-tos.
+Another great option for those with dark to deep skin tones who have a warmer undertone, this rich and flattering shade from OPI should be one of your go-tos.